-A desire to upskill in her profession saw Marina Doretto leave her native Brazil to begin postgraduate studies at Waikato Management School in 2009.
-Since returning home, she's been spreading the word about the "high-quality studies" she experienced.
+A desire to upskill in her profession saw Marina Doretto leave her native Brazil to begin postgraduate studies at Waikato Management School.
+Since returning home, she's been spreading the word about the high-quality studies she experienced.

 Marina was working in online media in São Paulo when she started getting itchy feet.
 She knew she wanted to work in online marketing and advertising, but felt she needed further qualifications to get ahead.

 "I was in this world where I was unable to understand the terms being used.
 Sometimes I felt excluded and it was really frustrating.
 Also, I knew that to have a better competitive advantage I needed to have a specialisation from an English-speaking country," she says.

 "I did some research and found out that Waikato Management School had partnerships with other good business schools in Brazil, and they also had Triple Crown accreditation, so I thought, why not?"

 Marina decided to enrol at the University of Waikato for a Master of Management Studies majoring in Marketing.